cupostv/Let-s-Implement-Basic-Linux-Commands/README.md

 # Let's Implement: Basic Linux Commands in C

 C implementation of basic linux commands like ls, mv, cp, grep...
+This repository is only for practice purpose.

 ## Build